erdogan98/erdogan98/README.md

 ## 🤖 About Me

-I am an **AI Engineer** dedicated to building scalable, production-ready models that convert raw data into illuminated insights.
-With extensive experience in natural language processing, large-scale data analysis, and cloud-based deployments, I craft digital solutions that power the next era of intelligent systems.
+I am an **AI Engineer** dedicated to crafting scalable, production-ready models that transform raw data into illuminated insights.
+With expertise in natural language processing, large-scale data analytics, and cloud deployments, I build solutions that push the digital frontier.

-*Information derived from my CV.*
+*Information sourced from my CV [&#8203;:contentReference[oaicite:0]{index=0}]*

 ---